-As of December 31, 2022, we had 16 full-time employees.
+As of December 31, 2023, we had 19 employees, 18 of whom were full-time and one part-time.
 We have never had a work stoppage and none of our employees are covered by collective bargaining agreements.
 We believe our employee relations are good.